4.5 out of 5

 Terra Memoria - Screenshot

-You’ll control Moshang, Sly and Meta to initiate different ways of attacking but they all use the same styled elementals: fire, ice, lightning, earth, wing, water and healing.
-Each has their own strength and equipping pins can help boost those elemental attacks even more.
+You’ll control Moshang, Syl, and Meta as they initiate different ways of attacking, but they all use the same style of elementals: fire, ice, lightning, earth, wing, water, and healing.
+Each has their own strength and equipping pins can help boost the elemental attacks even more.
 Players do not need to worry about any other equipment.
 It’s straightforward and simple.
-Each fighter can learn new skills by coming across puzzles across Terra or defeat summoned beasts.
-Be sure not to miss any so you can utilize their full potential.
-Each attack can cause a certain number of turns.
+Each fighter can learn new skills by coming across puzzles across Terra or defeating summoned beasts.
+Be sure not to miss any so that you can utilize their full potential.
+Each attack can delay an enemy by a certain number of turns.
 The more powerful your spell, the longer it takes for that fighter to come back to their turn.
-Weaker spells give players an option on how to attack and their enemy’s weakness.
+Weaker spells give players options when it comes to how to attack and their enemy’s weakness.

-Your support team has their own unique rolls to help your fighters.
-Alto, can transform attack skills to heal skills and heal skills to attack skills.
-Edson can transform regular skills into multitarget skills and vice versa.
+Your support team has their own unique roles to help your fighters.
+Alto can transform attack skills to heal skills and vice versa.
+Edson can similarly transform regular skills into multitarget skills and back again.
 For example, if your fire attack can only damage a single enemy, Edson can let you switch your attack to multiple enemies at once.
-However, the damage amount decreases if you choose multiple.
-Peace-loving Opal can transform your element skills.
+However, the damage amount decreases if you choose multiple enemies.
+Meanwhile, peace-loving Opal can transform your elemental skills.
 For example, you can switch between ice to fire.

 These supporters form as a duo with your fighter and are formed randomly at the start of each battle.
-For example, Alto may join with Sly in one battle, the next battle it could be with Meta.
-Each formation brings in strategic possibilities and can be helpful in battle.
-In another example, Edson can take Meta’s single ice attack into multiple targets.
+For example, Alto may join with Syl in one battle, and in the next battle, it could be with Meta.
+Each formation brings in strategic possibilities that can be helpful in battle.
+In another example, Edson can take Meta’s single ice attack and have it affect multiple targets.
 It definitely adds a unique way of playing.

-If you aren’t a fan of the random duo formations, the game offers players to exclude up to three formations from the party screen.
-So if you don’t want Alto and Meta to become a duo in battle, you can exclude that here.
-There’s no penalty doing this except battles become more predictable.
+If you aren’t a fan of the random duo formations, the game allows players to exclude up to three formations from the party screen.
+So, if you don’t want Alto and Meta to become a duo in battle, you can exclude that here.
+There’s no penalty for doing this except that battles become more predictable.

 Enemies in battle have a set of elements they are weak to.
-If you can hit them with their weakness, not only do they take more damage but also a greater chance to take down their defense.
+If you can hit them with their weakness, not only do they take more damage but there’s also a greater chance of taking down their defense.
 Each enemy has a shield icon with a number.
-Once that number depletes to zero, the enemy is in shock and goes at the end of the timeline of turns.
+Once that number depletes to zero, the enemy is in shock and goes to the end of the timeline of turns.
 Additionally, all elements become weaknesses.
-If the enemy comes back to take a turn on offense, their shield goes back and you’ll have to deplete it again if you want them to be weak to all elements once more.
-This style of combat is one of the simplistics mechanics in RPGs and a gateway for newcomers who are interested in learning turn-based RPGs.
+If the enemy recovers and takes a turn on offense, their shield replenishes and you’ll have to deplete it again if you want them to be weak to all elements once more.
+This style of combat is one of the simplest mechanics in RPGs and a gateway for newcomers who are interested in learning turn-based RPGs.

-Players can also speed things up by holding the trigger button on the controller to cut-down the wait between turns and animations.
-This includes any notifications during battle to close on a timer than waiting for the user to close it.
-Unfortunately, you have to hold down the button and there isn’t a simple “one-push” command.
+Players can also speed things up by holding the trigger button on the controller to cut down the wait between turns and animations.
+This includes notifications during battle, which close on a timer rather than waiting for the player to close it.
+Unfortunately, you have to hold down the button the entire time; there isn’t a simple “one-push” command.

 Leveling up isn’t done right away.
 Instead, you’ll need to find a campfire or an inn to stay overnight.
-Once you do, all the experience points you gained in battle will fill those “next level” gauges and don’t be surprised if your character jumps a few levels right away.
+Once you do, all the experience points you gained in battle will fill those “next level” gauges.
+Don’t be surprised if your character jumps a few levels right away.

 Will Work for Money